 These last three years of teaching, I have been in charge of this gingerbread man experience.
 We bring all of the kindergarteners into my classroom (about 88 five-year olds), and during the next forty-five minutes, it's gingerbread man heaven!
 I read the story.

-After reading, and getting the students all excited about the story, we ask them if they would like to try to make a gingerbread man.
+they would like to try to make a gingerbread man.
 Of course the response from them is always one of cheering, shouts of "yes," and eyes wide with excitement!
 We teachers, always anticipating this to be the case, casually pull out a mixing bowl, spoon, gingerbread box, butter, flour, and baking pan (or we just happen to have them on hand in case there's a need for gingerbread).
 Volunteers come up to help mix him all together, and then I assemble the pieces.

 This year, I asked them if they wanted me to put legs on the little guy.
 Our conversation went something like this: